kshitiz-shresth/go-react-cms/README.md

 # GO REACT CMS (RTW Website Content Management System)
-This repository is for practicing react and golanguage with gin framework.
+This repository is for practicing react and golang with gin framework.
 This Project is all about managing content of website, i.e, converting static website to dynamic.
-For a reference i took the readytowork website https://readytowork.jp to make content dynamic.
+For a reference, I took a readytowork website https://readytowork.jp to make it's content dynamic.
 It was good learning and research.

 ## Backend Setup Steps:
 - goto `backend-web-go` if you are not there yet. `cd backend-web-go` from the root of this project.